 Rather than spend an average of $4 for a store-bought greeting card, Woroch recommended making your own.
 “It’s a smart way to save money, plus you can be creative and have fun with it,” she said.

 Think of greeting cards as DIY art projects.
 You can print pictures to attach to cards and personalize them.
 Or, “if you have children, have them draw a cute picture to make it extra special,” Woroch said.

 You don’t have to spend a lot buying expensive fertilizers.
 You can help your garden grow with compost.
-You can buy compost at lawn and garden stores, such as Dr. Earth 803 Compost 1.5 cubic feet, from Walmart for $21.26.
-Or “you can make your own compost by combining kitchen and garden scraps,” said Gena Lorainne, a horticulturist and planting expert at U.K.-based Fantastic Gardeners.
+You can buy compost at lawn and garden stores, such as Dr. Earth Natural Choice Compost 1.5 cubic feet, from Walmart for $35.55.

-Diverting food scraps to a compost bin can help reduce the amount of trash you’ll throw away, which also means you won’t go through trash bags as quickly, saving you even more money.
+Or, you can make your own compost by combining kitchen and garden scraps.
+Diverting food scraps to a compost bin can help reduce the amount of trash you’ll throw away, which also means you won’t go through trash bags as quickly.

 You can find tips on how to make compost at EPA.gov, the website for the Environmental Protection Agency.

 More From GOBankingRates

 - 10 Places To Retire That Are Just Like Arizona but Way Cheaper